-The thread count has become a popular way of marketing expensive sheets, shirts and woven fabrics but be warned!
+The thread count has become a popular way of marketing expensive sheets, shirts, and woven fabrics but be warned!
 It can be manipulated.
+Keep reading this article on what is thread count to find out how it can be manipulated and what is the best thread count.

 Thread Count Quality